MDPHP: Pharmacology

 MDPHP acts as a potent norepinephrine-dopamine reuptake inhibitor.
 The IC50 values for MDPHP are 60-935 nM at NET, 8.4-50 nM at DAT and 9000 nM at SERT.

 Legal status

 MDPHP is specifically listed as a controlled substance in Japan and Hungary, and is controlled under analogue provisions in a number of other jurisdictions.

 Documented fatalities

-A case of a "fatal acute intoxication caused by MDPHP" in a 48 year old male was reported in February 2022 by physicians at an Italian hospital.
+A case of a "fatal acute intoxication caused by MDPHP" in a 48 year old male was reported in February 2022 by doctors at an Italian hospital.

-Another case has been reported, involving a 30-years-old male cocaine consumer, found dead on July 20th, 2023, in Florence, Italy.
+Another case has been reported, involving a 30-years-old male cocaine user, found dead on 20 July 2023 in Florence, Italy.